-2.2.1 Cultural Heritage (Archaeological and Heritage Resources)
+2.3.1 Cultural Heritage (Archaeological and Heritage Resources)

 Detailed heritage and archaeological assessments have been prepared and submitted to the Ministry of Tourism, Culture and Sport (MTCS) for acceptance and recommendation.
-Copies of the complete reports have been included in the complete REA Application package for this Project.
+A copy of the complete reports has been included in the complete REA Application package for this Project.